In this lesson, we will learn:

 - In a liquid, the intermolecular attractive forces have been partially overcome.
 This is why substances in liquid phase can flow and are usually less dense than their solid phase.

-- How an atom of an element bonds is largely determined by the valence of the atom – the number of unpaired outer shell electrons.
-The valence of an atom practically tells you how many bonds the atom can make:
+- How an atom bonds is mostly determined by the valence of the atom; this is the number of unpaired outer shell electrons.
+The valence practically tells you how many bonds the atom can make:

-- When atoms bond with other atoms, these orbitals mix together.
-So to write 'valence electrons' in bonding, show the outer shell as four equal orbitals, not separate, different s and p sections.
-Fill in valence shells by adding single unpaired electrons to the four orbitals, then start pairing them up with the 5th onward.
+- To find the number of valence electrons in the outer shell, show the outer shell as four equal orbitals, not separate s and p sections.
+We will find out why later.
+Fill in the valence shell by adding single unpaired electrons to the four orbitals, then start pairing them up with the 5th onward.

-- Because paired electrons generally don't bond, only the unpaired electrons are considered available to make bonds.
+- Because paired electrons generally dont bond, only the unpaired electrons are available to make bonds these are the valence electrons.

-- Across the Periodic Table from groups 1-8 (ignoring the transition metals), the valence of the groups are: 1, 2, 3, 4, 3, 2, 1, 0.
-As you can see, the electron configuration is hugely important to how an atom can bond.
+- Across groups 1-8 (ignoring the d-block), the valence of the groups are: 1, 2, 3s, 4, 3, 2, 1, 0.
+The higher the valence of an atom, the more bonds it can make.
+This comes from the outer shell electron configuration.
 Being comfortable with electron configurations will help your understanding of bonding a lot!

 - The properties a chemical displays are due to the types of bonding and interactive forces between its atoms and molecules, and the types of bonding a chemical shows is because of its atoms' valence, and the electrons being able to make certain bonds in order to gain a full valence shell.